 Before I received my Hashimoto’s diagnosis, I used to start each day with a protein smoothie.

-In some ways, this was a very positive habit, but in other ways, it was very much detrimental to my health, and I didn’t even know it.
+In some ways, this was a very positive habit; but in other ways, it was very much detrimental to my health, and I didn’t even know it.

 Protein is an essential macronutrient and helps us to build up our body to ensure that all vital processes are taking place.
 Protein is an important source of amino acids such as glutamine and L-tyrosine, which repair gut cells and create thyroid hormones, respectively.

 The Right Amount of Protein